 Now that you’ve planned, designed, and developed your eLearning content, it’s time to pull it all together by publishing your course.

-iSpring allows you to publish the content in several ways: to My Computer, to iSpring Learn, to other LMSs, to iSpring Cloud, and to YouTube.
+iSpring allows you to publish content in several ways: to My Computer, to iSpring Learn, to other LMSs, to iSpring Cloud, and to YouTube.

 You can save courses in HTML5 or video format.

-Choose HTML5 If you want to make the course accessible for viewing in a browser and on any device (on a computer, laptop, smartphone, and tablet).
+Choose HTML5 if you want to make the course accessible for viewing in a browser and on any device (computer, laptop, smartphone, or tablet).
 Choose video if you want to convert a presentation into a video lecture in MP4 format.

 To get detailed instructions on how to publish the content to Web, LMS or iSpring Cloud, read more here.
 You also can watch a webinar recording.

 Following Michael Sheyahshe’s recommendations, you’ll be able to create an awesome eLearning course or assessment.
 To get a summary of the whole series, read more here.